begmuhommet/low-ops-docs/docs/application/activities.md

 # Activity

-This document explains the Low-Ops Platform Activity and how to access it.

-## Overview

 Activity tab is designed for recording events and actions within the system for the purpose of:
 - Monitoring
 - Analyzing